DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 # Things I Plan to Do (Not in Any Particular order)

+# Movement
+- In general, I want to increase the pace of play, so I will change the current movement system to reflect that.
+- Fix the wall-running
+- Fix going up & down slopes

 ### Enemies
 - Fix the jank for the currently existing enemies
 	- Fix their navmesh stuff